Location - Paluma Range National Park, North Queensland, Australia

 The terrain is tough and the bush bashing hard.
 There is lots of lantana amongst all the vines, through native ginger, long guinea grass, fallen trees/branches, down a small gully and over a dry creek.
 This is probably why not many people venture here.

-You can either do a through walk or walk to the top and return via the same way which is more commonly done.
-To do the through walk, park one vehicle at the bottom of the range and walk up the old logging road or set up a car shuttle.
+This can be done as a throughwalk or by walking to the gorge and returning via the same route - which is commonly done.
+To do the throughwalk, park one vehicle at the bottom of the range and walk up the old logging road or set up a car shuttle.

 How to get there